cihga39871/JobSchedulers.jl/docs/src/manual.md

 Macro `@submit [args...] expression` is another way to submit a job.
 It automatically adds **explictly referred** `Job` dependencies by walking through the symbols in the `expression`.

-!!! tip "Submitting child jobs with a parent job"
-    Please submit and wait for all your child jobs within `@yield_current begin ... end` block to avoid blockage between parent and child jobs.
-    See more at Best Practice Page.

 ```julia
 job = @submit ncpu=1 1+1